chriskrycho/v5.chriskrycho.com/site/pages/colophon.md

 [cronos-email]: mailto:hello@chriskrycho.com?subject=Cronos%20Pro%20alternative

+Otherwise, there is zero tracking—of any sort—on this site.

 ## Implementation

 I built this version of the site with [Eleventy].
 You can find the entirety of the implementation (and indeed the entire *history* of the implementation) [on GitHub][repo].
 I'm using it with the following plugins: